-Slain Teacher's Family Lashes Out at Husband Accused of Killing Her: 'Don't Look at Us'
+In Court, Slain Teacher's Family Lashes Out at Husband Accused of Murdering Her: 'Don't Look at Us'

 Andrew’s attorney, John Hayes, could not immediately be reached for comment on Wednesday but he has reportedly said his client “adamantly” denies murdering Vanessa.

-Hayes said that despite some issues, the couple had a “strong relationship” and the prosecution’s case rests too heavily on circumstantial evidence — “on taking innocent facts and twisting them a certain way.”
-(Prosecutors could also not immediately be reached.)
+Hayes said that despite some issues, the couple had a “strong relationship” and the prosecution’s case rests too heavily on circumstantial evidence — “taking innocent facts and twisting them a certain way.”

 According to the Globe, Andrew seemed calm in court this week, though he had cried openly in court in September.

-New details emerged at his Tuesday arraignment, when Suffolk County Assistant District Attorney Ian Polumbaum reportedly said one of the stab wounds that Vanessa suffered might have been delivered after she died.
+New details emerged at his Tuesday arraignment when Polumbaum reportedly said one of the stab wounds that Vanessa suffered might have been delivered after she died.

 The killer used “pretty extreme force” in strangling her, Polumbaum said as her family wept, according to the Globe.